 There are at least five key takeaways from this analysis:

-(1) Oyster populations in Pensacola, St. Andrews, and Apalachicola Bays do not appear to have responded to restoration efforts designed to promote spat settlement and accelerate population recovery.
-Critically this lack of response is occurring in different bays, within different watersheds, and at least within Apalachicola, with different restoration materials.
+(1) Oyster populations in Pensacola, St. Andrews, and Apalachicola Bays so far do not appear to have responded to restoration efforts designed to promote spat settlement and accelerate population recovery.
+Critically, this lack of response is occurring in different bays, within different watersheds, and at least within Apalachicola, with different restoration materials.

 (2) The lack of measured population response has happened during a period when river discharge ranged from moderate drought to generally normal river discharge for the period of instrument record.
 Because river discharge is thought to be a major driver of salinity, and salinity a major driver of oyster survival (demonstrated by the State of Florida position in FL v GA) this would suggest that salinity (and other river-related ecosystem drivers such as nutrients) have been near normal in recent years for the period of instrument record.
 This lack of response has also happened while commercial fisheries have been closed by statute (Apalachicola) or appear to be extremely low based on commercial fisheries landings information (Pensacola and St. Andrews).